AugustusClient/Augustus-Wiki/src/content/docs/intro/howtocontribute.md

     <span>Information</span>
   </div>
   <div>
      Do not update any node.js packages.
 Updates to those packages will be done by Maintainers of the Repo.
-IF you PR changes that include modification to either package-lock.json or package.json your PR will be denied
+IF you PR changes that include modification to either package-lock.json or package.json your PR will be denied.
+If you somehow update one of those 2 files dont stage the change when you commit and you should be good
   </div>
 </div>